initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 Once plugin got installed, you will get create first admin user page, fill your detail and continue the procedure to finish the configuration and finally you will get jenkins page where you could create jobs.
 ![](./images/jenkins3.png)
 ### Jenkins configurations walkthrough :-
-Previously you configured j :- here you could mention jenkins, now you are going to know about what are all the user and job related configurations.
+Previously you configured jenkins using Docker, now you are going to know about what are all the user and job related configurations in jenkins.

 You could use new items for creating jobs, view build history, create views for jobs, manage jenkins, etc.

 Manage Jenkins is the most important one in jenkins, there you could manage plugins, configure sytem, global tool configuration , configure credentials and more.